 Active Directory user account membership in an Active Directory group is deleted in One Identity Manager (ADSAccountInADSGroup table).
 The change date for dependencies is updated on the Active Directory group (ADSGroup.XDateSubItem).
 The change to the membership for this Active Directory group is provisioned in the target system.
-The next time synchronization with revision filtering is run, XDateSubItem is taken as the highest change date for the revision counter and is compared to the schema type's revision.
+The next time synchronization with revision filtering is run, XDateSubItem is taken as the highest change date for the revision counter and is compared to the schema type's revision in the target system schema.

-• How does revision filtering work? on page 42
+How does revision filtering work? on page 42